/sites/registerforshar

 This study aims to compare the current standard of care, using the risk score approach, with a CT scan to look at the blood vessels of the heart.

-If you are interested in taking part (and depending on your answers to the 3 questions below), the research team will invite you to an appointment at the Western General Hospital in Edinburgh.
+If you are interested in taking part, the research team will invite you to an appointment at the Western General Hospital in Edinburgh.
 At the visit, you will have a medical review to see if you are suitable.
 If you are, you will be randomly assigned to receive either the ‘risk score ASSIGN’ approach or a CT scan of your heart.

 If you are in the group assigned to the scan, you will have a further appointment, and this will be at Edinburgh Royal Infirmary.